rodrigodsluz/covid-19-tracker-application/README.md

 The project is going to fetch the live data from the API using Async/Await syntax.
 I'm also using React Hooks with the addition of Charts.js, Material UI, and many different modules.

-It can be helpful to have a strong understanding of React's workflow; including data fetching, hooks, folder structure, and more
+It can be helpful to have a strong understanding of React's workflow; including data fetching, hooks, folder structure, and more.

 ----------------------------------------------------------------------------------------------------------------------------------------